Artem Favorov: Loan to Zalaegerszeg

 In summer 2020 he went on loan to Zalaegerszeg in the Nemzeti Bajnokság I for 1 year.
 In the 2020–21 Nemzeti Bajnokság I season, he scored his first goal in a 3–0 away victory over MTK Budapest.
 On 23 December he scored his second goal against Újpest FC.
 On 31 January 2021, he scored his third goal of the season against Paksi FC.
 On 24 April he scored against his parent club Puskás Akadémia.

 Puskás Akadémia FC

 In June 2021 he returned to Puskás Akadémia.
 On 8 June and 15 June he played against Inter Turku in the 2021–22 UEFA Europa Conference League.
 On 27 June he played for the second qualifying round of the UEFA Conference League against RFS.
 On 1 August he played his first match of the 2021-22 Nemzeti Bajnokság I against Újpest.
 On 18 August he scored his first goal of season his former team Zalaegerszeg.

 International career

-He was called up to the Ukraine's under-23 squad for the Commonwealth of Independent States Cup in January 2014 but was not included in the final squad list.
+He was called up to Ukraine's under-23 squad for the Commonwealth of Independent States Cup in January 2014 but was not included in the final squad list.

 Personal life

 His older brother Denys Favorov is also a professional football player.
+In 2025, Artem received Hungarian citizenship.